 What Is A Docent?

-King Kalakaua delighted in showing guests his beautiful modern palace; our docents share his story with modern day visitors.
-If you like to talk story, have an interest in Hawaiian history and enjoy interacting with visitors of all ages and from all nations, please consider becoming a docent.
+King Kalākaua delighted in showing guests his beautiful modern palace.
+Today, our docents share the history of ʻIolani Palace, its sacred grounds, and the stories of the influential people who made an impact on Hawaiʻi's history with modern-day visitors.
+If you have an interest and a desire to share information about Hawaiian history, as well as enjoy interacting with visitors of all ages and from all nations, please consider being a docent.
 Prior knowledge of Hawaiian history is not required.

 - Hawaiian Dictionary - Mary Kawena Pukui & Samuel H. Elbert

-- Place Names of Hawaii - Mary Kawena Pukui, Samuel H. Elbert, Esther Mookini
+- Place Names of Hawaiʻi - Mary Kawena Pukui, Samuel H. Elbert, Esther Moʻokini

 - By Royal Command - Curtis Pi'ehu 'Iaukea

-- Queen Kapiolani - Maile Yardley & Miriam Rogers
+- Queen Kapiʻolani - Maile Yardley & Miriam Rogers